ChethanKacham/ModelEarthProjects/location/setup/guides/google-cloud.md

 ## Deployment on GCR (cloud run)

-### Step 1: upload image to Google Artifact Registry
+### Step 1: Upload Docker image container to Google Artifact Registry

 The open-webui, open-webui-pipeline and modelearth-open-webui images are already uploaded to the org's registry.
 If you are interested how to do it, you could check out this [guide](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images).